Ragudos/toastmynuts/README.md

 ## Features

-- **Easy Integration**: Simply import ToastMyNuts as an ES module or add a script tag to your page with a CDN link.
+- **Easy Integration**: Simply import ToastMyNuts as an ES module (module support still in development) or add a script tag to your page with a CDN link.
 - **Responsive**: ToastMyNuts ensures a responsive and user-friendly experience across different devices and screen sizes.
 - **Lightweight**: With a minimal footprint, ToastMyNuts adds minimal overhead to your web application.
 - **In Development**: ToastMyNuts is actively being developed, with new features and improvements regularly added.
 - **Stackable**: Only show one toast at time and expand it by hovering over them.
 - **Limit visible toasts**: Only show the amount of toasts that you want to be shown when they are expanded.
+- **Swipeable**: Close the toast on swipe.
+Note that the swipe direction only applies to where the toast came from.

 ## Usage